jordanandrewww/PySpark-Data-Processing/README.md

 ## Key Findings from Data Analysis
 - Flights with a destination of MIA had the highest average delay of about 180 minutes, with a max delay of 740 minutes
-- There were no flights in the dataset that constituted a "Minor or No Delay)
+- There were no flights in the dataset that constituted a "Minor or No Delay"
+- The average delay for those classified as "severe" was about 250 minutes and the average for those classified as "moderate" was about 100 minutes
-- Most delayed flights clustered around a few major destinations, suggesting potential scheduling or congestion patterns.
+- Most delayed flights clustered around a few major destinations, suggesting potential scheduling or congestion patterns

-- After optimization, Spark efficiently processed the 1 GB dataset in seconds using distributed parallelism.
+## Screenshots

+### 1. **Query Execution Plan**

+### 2. **Successful Pipeline Execution**

+### 3. **Query Details View (Spark UI)**